 What’s amazing is that most modern-day systems can track sales lead generation data without any effort on your part.
 Be sure to track all of your outreach, so that way you can see what’s working and what’s not.

-This idea pulls everything together into a strong sales lead generation approach.
+This idea pulls everything together into a strong sales lead generation process.

 Most salespeople are very haphazard about how they prospect.
 Even if they’re using multiple channels to reach out to prospects, they’re likely to do their outreach in an impromptu, unplanned way.
 Instead, you should map out the entire process from end to end, creating what’s called a prospecting blueprint.

 Your prospecting blueprint enables you to know exactly what you should be doing, on what day, at what time, with which prospect.
-The more organized you are about your process, the more likely you are to become systematic about your outreach and ultimately generate far more leads.
+The more organized you are about your sales pipeline, the more likely you are to become systematic about your outreach and ultimately generate far more leads.

 So there you have it.
 Now you know 9 keys to abundant sales lead generation.
 Which of these keys will you implement into your sales lead generation strategy?
 Be sure to share below in the comment section to get involved in the conversation.

-Let me ask you a question: Do you want more sales leads flowing into your pipeline?
+Let me ask you a question: Do you want more sales leads flowing into your sales pipeline?

 If you didn’t scream “Heck yes!” to that question, then stop reading this right now.
 Go run to your nearest 5-star steakhouse and celebrate your awesome life—because apparently you’ve got it all figured out.